TobiasgutPrivat/AutoAlteration/ReadMe.md

 - Some Process explanaitions

 Further detailing Explanations are in code

-## Note TODO Blocks

-**requires**:
-constructor from Item/Block, according to article Type place into map

-one base class to allow transfer as one list:
-Block: represent blocks which are already available (previously embedded/Vanilla Inventory)

-Item(Block) for AnchoredObject: represent blocks which are already available in (previously embedded/Vanilla Inventory)

-CustomBlock(Block) custom Blocks -> add path to constructor. requires embedding in map CustomItem(Item) custom Items -> add path to constructor. requires embedding in map

-## Note TODO PositionChange
-**constructor**: save Properties to move with

-**Action**
-input: Block, Article
-modify: Article

-## placing requirements Blocks

 ## Code Structure
 Description of basic Purpose of all code-Files